NomadicSasquatch/Pathfinding-Visualiser/README.md

 ### 3. Prerequisites
 - Node.js (v14 or later) installed globally
 - npm (comes with Node.js) or yarn package manager
-- MongoDB:
-Local installation, or
-Access to a cloud-hosted MongoDB cluster (e.g., MongoDB Atlas)
+- MongoDB: Local installation, or access to a cloud-hosted MongoDB cluster (e.g., MongoDB Atlas)

 ### 4. Installation and Running